martin3000/evohome/README.md

 ### Notes about `scan_interval` and `high_precision`

 The `scan_interval` parameter defaults to 300 secs, but could be as low as 120 secs.
 This _should be_ OK as this component polls Honeywell servers with only 1 API call per scan interval, with a maximum 30 per hour (plus a few more once hourly for authentication/authorization).
-This compares well to previous implementations (specifically, the `honeywell` component), which used at least one poll _per zone_ per scan interval.

-:!:Note that `high_precision` temps use 3 API calls per scan interval.
+However, Note that `high_precision` temps use 3 API calls per scan interval for a maximum of 90 per hour.

-I understand that up to 250 polls per hour is considered OK, but YMMV.
+I understand that up to 250 polls per hour is considered OK, but YMMV (if anyone has any official info on this, I'd like to know).